oracle/graal/docs/getting-started/graalvm-enterprise/oci/compute-instances.md

    sudo yum install graalvm22-ee-11-jdk
    ```
    Confirm if the installed package size is okay by typing `yes` at the prompt.
-   It will install the latest version of **graalvm22-ee-11-jdk** which includes the JVM runtime, the Graal compiler, and all dependent packages, for example, `libpolyglot`, `llvm`, etc.
+   It will install the latest version of **graalvm22-ee-11-jdk** which includes the JVM runtime with the Graal compiler.

    After the installation, the GraalVM Enterprise binary is placed in _/usr/lib64/graalvm_.
 You can check this with: